S. K. Girdhari: Career in England

+Girdhari played for Millom in the North Lancashire League from 1953 to 1957.
 He played a season as a professional with Accrington in the Lancashire League in 1958, scoring 314 runs at 22.42 and taking 38 wickets at 14.76.
 Girdhari is "best remembered as an immaculately dressed and polite presence at Netherfield, where he played when they joined the Northern League in 1959".
-His all-round performance of 112 not out and 9 for 51 for Netherfield against Kendal in 1961 remains a club record.
-He settled in England permanently.
+His all-round performance of 112 and 9 wickets for 51 for Netherfield against Kendal in 1961 remains a club record.
+His brother Amarnath Girdhari played Ranji Trophy cricket for Bengal and was a teammate in Netherfield.

+During his club career, Girdhari settled in England permanently.
+He died in Kendal, Cumbria, in 2006.